saltyFish-Billy/meeting-place-recommendation-system/README_EN.md

 ## 📖 Project Introduction

-**CoffeeMeet** is an innovative application based on the OpenManus intelligent agent framework, specifically designed to solve the daily challenge of "multi-person meeting location selection."
+This meeting plce recommendation system is an innovative application based on the OpenManus intelligent agent framework, specifically designed to solve the daily challenge of "multi-person meeting location selection."
 In today's fast-paced urban lifestyle, finding a meeting place that is fair, comfortable, and high-quality for everyone involved has become increasingly important.
 CoffeeMeet uses artificial intelligence and map data analysis to intelligently recommend the best meeting cafes, making social activity planning easy and enjoyable.

 ### 💡 Core Features